 What’s with all the questions?

-One of the most important parts of the life insurance application process is, well, your application.
-The answers you provide help our underwriting algorithms determine what risk you present, the rate class for your policy and the premium amount associated with it.
+One of the most important parts of the life insurance buying process is, well, your application.
+The answers you provide help the underwriting algorithms determine what risk you present, the rate class for your policy and the premium amount associated with it.

-If you’re unfamiliar with the term “rate class,” it is the technical term for when we determine your individual risk of dying relative to other people just like you.
-As a rule of thumb, typically the healthier you are, the better of a rate class you get put in.
+If you’re unfamiliar with the term “rate class,” it is the technical term for when an insurance company determines your individual risk of dying relative to other people just like you.
+An uncomfortable thought?
+Yes, we know.
+But, it’s the simplest way to explain it.
+As a rule of thumb, typically the healthier you are, the better your rate class.

 Don’t do that.

 Medically underwritten term life insurance is one of the most affordable types of life insurance available.
-(That’s what we sell!)
-That’s because the life insurer, through the thorough application and medical exam, has a pretty clear insight into that relative risk of dying we were talking about.
-A non-medically underwritten policy should only be considered if you have serious health issues.
+That’s why it’s the only type we sell.
+The reason medically underwritten coverage is often a better value is because the life insurer, through the application and medical exam, has a pretty clear insight into your health and lifestyle.
+This knowledge enables the insurer to personalize the premium pricing to you and only you — versus pricing it more generally like they must do with simplified issue policies.
+Uusually, a non-medically underwritten policy should only be considered if you have chronic or severe health issues.

 Below, I’ve outlined some key application questions that result in the most inquiries from our customers, which you may be wondering about too.

-Why do you need my Social Security Number?
+Why do I have to provide my Social Security Number?

 You should always understand why someone is asking for your Social Security Number.